Learn Law Enforcement on your schedule

 Step 2: Submit Your Transcript(s)

-Submit or request submission of official transcripts from high school, GED score report including percentile scores and/or each institution you attended.
+Submit or request submission of official transcripts from high school or GED score report, including percentile scores, at each institution you attended.
 A transcript is considered official only if received directly from the sending institution or, if hand delivered, the transcript must be in a sealed registrar’s envelope.

 Step 3: File for Financial Aid

 Complete the Free Application for Federal Student Aid (FAFSA) and designate TAMUC as the college to receive your FAFSA information.
-TAMUC’s school code is 003565.
-For more information, please contact Financial Aid Advisor Daniel Sanders at [email protected] or call at 903.468.6059.Back to menu
+The A&M-Commerce school code is 003565.
+For more information, please contact Financial Aid at [email protected] or call at 903.468.6059.Back to menu